 1. Don’t Flush it

-Don’t ever attempt to fix an overflowing toilet by flushing it, plunging it or putting chemicals down it.
+Don’t ever attempt to fix an overflowing toilet by flushing it or putting chemicals down it.
 Doing so is only likely to make the problem worse.

 2. Don’t Attempt Cleanup

 While it can be tempting to clean up any damage yourself, it’s not advised.
 This is because the toilet water may be contaminated with sewage and other pathogens that may cause illness.
 That’s why you should also be wearing protective gloves and boots when you turn off the water to the toilet in the steps we mentioned above.
 Furthermore, if you don’t properly dry the areas of overflow, it could lead to subsequent mold growth in your property.
 Also, it can make it difficult for professionals to find the source of the leak, and recreating may be difficult.
 So seeing the issue could be helpful.

 If you’re venting into a shared common area the smell of a toilet overflow isn’t always pleasant so you should refrain from opening windows or doors to other rooms.
 That’s because the odors could spread beyond just the bathroom and could make residents in these other areas sick.
 If it’s a single-family dwelling, venting shouldn’t be an issue.